hodgettsp/ces_data/paper.md

 Character string argument calls for each CES survey can be accessed through the `get_cescodes()` function discussed in the [*Supporting functions*](#Supporting-functions) section.

 The structure of `get_ces()` makes it possible to download and load the same dataset more than once.
 Before downloading the requested survey file, `get_ces()` checks if the file already exists in the download directory.
-While the function is designed to remove the downloaded file and associated directory, checking if the file already exists allows the function to know if something has not performed correctly.
+While the function is designed to remove the downloaded file and associated directory, checking if the file already exists alerts the function if something is wrong.
+By checking if the file exists and not if the data object exists, the `get_ces` function is then able to load the requested dataset more than once, thereby allowing an unmanipulated version of a dataset to be loaded if so required.

-Dataset files are either of the type '.dta' or '.sav', meaning the datasets are loaded into R as the type labelled.
-The `get_ces()` function does not convert the values of the loaded tables to a factor type so as to not interfere with workflow.
-It is suggested that to do so, the `to_factor()` function from the `labelled` package (Lamarange, 2020) be used.
-An example is presented below.
+CES survey dataset files are either of `.dta` or `.sav` filetype, meaning the datasets are loaded into R as the type `labelled`.
+The `get_ces()` function does not convert the values of the loaded tables to a factor type so that personal workflow practices are not interfered with.
+It is suggested that to covnert the dataset values to a factor type that the `to_factor()` function from the `labelled` package (Lamarange, 2020) be used.\

+### `to_factor` Example
 ```
+# install cesR package from GitHub
 devtools::intall_github("hodgettsp/cesR")

+# load cesR package into RStudio
 library(cesR)

+# request 2019 CES online survey
 get_ces("ces2019_web")

+# convert dataframe values to factor type
+# check column heads for dataframe
-ces2019_wen <- labelled::to_factor(ces2019_web)
+ces2019_web <- labelled::to_factor(ces2019_web)
 head(ces2019_web)
 ```